 - By email or text message.
 Sign up to receive important announcements at www.avrsb.ca/content/notify-me.

-Cancellations or changes to bus transportation and/or school schedules before the start of the school day are announced by 6:00 a.m.
+Cancellations or changes to bus transportation and/or school schedules before the start of the school day are announced shortly after 6:00 a.m.

 4. Who do I contact if my child has special needs or requires extra support at school?